III A Man

 able to 'soft' channels of private and public coercion, curtailing inner and outer freedoms of movement.

-b4,5,1) A man made object is damaged by eg tempering, misapplication and destruction.
+b4,6,1) Damage of a man made object is by eg tempering, misapplication and destruction.

-b4,5,2) A political-social-professional framework is damaged by eg harassment, denial of owner-
+b4,6,2) Damage of a political-social-professional framework is by eg harassment, denial of owner-

-ship, disenfranchisement, expulsion, exploitation, subjugation, strangulation and enslavement.
+ship, disenfranchisement, exploitation, subjugation, strangulation, enslavement and expulsion.

-logical trait and change in level of a genetic-physiological capacity.
+logical trait and change in the level of a genetic-physiological capacity.

 b5,1) Place from a spot to a nation to the globe.